alumae/kaldi-offline-transcriber/README.md

 OpenFst's Python wrapper (http://www.openfst.org/twiki/bin/view/FST/PythonExtension) is needed for reconstructing compound words.
 This package itself needs OpenFst shared libararies, that we already built when installing Kaldi.
-To install `pyfst` and make it use the Kaldi's OpenFst libraries, install it like that (as root):
+To install OpenFst's Python extension and make it use the Kaldi's OpenFst libraries, install it like that (as root):

     CPPFLAGS="-I/home/speech/tools/kaldi-trunk/tools/openfst/include -L/home/speech/tools/kaldi-trunk/tools/openfst/lib" pip install openfst